 Making your own in the game can be a daunting task.
-If you have no programming knowledge or graphic application knowledge its hard to know where to start.
+If you have no programming knowledge or graphic program knowledge it’s hard to know where to start.
 We have covered video game creation programs for beginners in the article here, but now let’s talk graphics.

-I thought I would write a brief article with a few useful resources to get you started and update it over time.
+Below are a few useful resources to get you started and I am to update them over time.
 To get games assets created for your latest project you have the following choices:

 - Do them yourself